3.2. Pending litigations

 3.26.
 Interest rate derivatives

-In line with the requirement of IRDAI Investment Master circular, the Company has put in place a derivative policy approved by Board.
+In line with the requirement of IRDAI Master Circular on Actuarial, Finance and Investment Functions of Insurers, the Company has put in place a derivative policy approved by the Board.
 The policy covers various aspects substantiating the hedge strategy to mitigate the interest rate risk, thereby managing the volatility of returns from future fixed income investments due to variations in market interest rates.

-A) The Company has during the period, as part of its hedging strategy, entered into Forward Rate Agreements (FRA) transactions to hedge the interest rate sensitivity for highly probable forecasted transactions as permitted by the IRDAI Investment Master Circular.
-The FRA derivative contracts are over-the-counter (OTC) transactions, agreeing to buy notional value of a debt security at a specified future date, at a price determined at the time of the contract with an objective to lock in the price of an interest bearing security at a future date.
+A) The Company has during the period, as part of its hedging strategy, entered into Forward Rate Agreements (FRA) transactions to hedge the interest rate sensitivity for highly probable forecasted transactions as permitted by the IRDAI Master Circular on Actuarial, Finance and Investment Functions of Insurers.
+The FRA derivative contracts are over-the-counter (OTC) transactions, where the Company agrees to buy the notional value of a debt security at a specified future date, at a price determined at the time of the contract with an objective to lock in the price of an interest bearing security at a future date.

-D) A net amount of ' 132,716 thousand for the year ended March 31, 2024 (March 31, 2023: ' 1,029,473 thousand) was recognised in Revenue Account being the portion of loss determined to be ineffective portion of the effective hedge.
-The amount that was removed from the cash flow hedge reserve account during the year ended March 31, 2024 in respect of forecast transaction for which hedge accounting had previously been used but is no longer expected to occur is ' Nil (March 31, 2023: Nil).
-The hedged forecast transactions are expected to occur over the outstanding tenor of underlying policy liabilities and corresponding hedging gain/loss will accordingly flow to the Revenue Account
+D) A net amount of ' 2,150 lakhs for the year ended March 31, 2025 (March 31, 2024: ' 1,327 lakhs) was recognised in Revenue Account being the portion of loss determined to be ineffective portion of the effective hedge.
+The amount that was removed from the cash flow hedge reserve account during the year ended March 31, 2025 in respect of forecast transaction for which hedge accounting had previously been used but is no longer expected to occur is ' Nil (March 31, 2024: ' Nil).
+The hedged forecast transactions are expected to occur over the outstanding tenor of underlying policy liabilities and corresponding hedging gain/loss will accordingly flow to the Revenue Account.

 E) Disclosures on risk exposure in Interest rate derivatives: